openpaul/bincompress/README.md

 ## Install

-its a rust project so make sure cargo is installed then run:
+Its a rust project so make sure cargo is installed then run:

 ```
 git clone https://github.com/openpaul/bincompress